GoncaloABdaSilva/MastersThesis/Source Code/README.md

 ## Testing
 For testing, in the same local directory as your code:
 - Create a folder named "result" and store the .pth.tar files.
-You may also store the scores.json file and use it to plot metric scores progression.
+You may also store the scores.json file and use it to plot metric scores progression;
-- Create a folder (or copy) named "test" with your testing images and respective ground truths, following the same "img" and "gt" structure used previously.
+- Create a folder (or copy) named "test" with your testing images and respective ground truths, following the same "img" and "gt" structure used previously;
 - Create a folder named "test_saved_images".
-Images produced during validation will be stored here, with one subfolder per model.
+Images produced during validation will be stored here, with one subfolder per model;
 - Run "test_models.py" on your prefered IDE, results will be printed.

 ## Multi-class U-Net